baetyl/baetyl/doc/us-en/overview/OpenEdge-design.md

     return event
 ```

-_**Tips**: In the native process mode, to run sayhi.py provided in the example of this project, you need to install python2.7 and its packages pyyaml, protobuf3 and grpcio (pip installation can be used, `pip install pyyaml protobuf grpcio`). _
+_**Tips**: In the native process mode, to run sayhi.py provided in the example of this project, you need to install python3.6 and its packages pyyaml, protobuf3 and grpcio (pip installation can be used, `pip3 install pyyaml protobuf grpcio`). _

-### openedge-function-python36

-The design motion of module `openedge-function-python36` is the same as the module `openedge-function-python27` ，but their python runtime are different.
-The module `openedge-function-python36` is based on python3.6 runtime，and provide the libs protobuf3、grpcio based on python3.6.

 ### openedge-remote-mqtt